the-louie/instagram-feed/README.txt

 = How do I find my Instagram Access Token and Instagram User ID =

 We've made it super easy.
 Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
 The plugin will then retrieve and display both your Access Token and User ID from Instagram.

-You can also display photos from other peoples Instagram accounts.
-To find their Instagram User ID you can use [this tool](http://www.otzberg.net/iguserid/).

 = My Instagram feed isn't displaying.
 Why not!? =